sachin-acharya-projects/sachin-acharya-projects/README.md

 # Sachin Acharya

 ## About Me
-Hello, I'm Sachin Acharya, a skilled and experienced developer specializing in web and Android app development.
+Hello, I'm Sachin Acharya, a skilled and experienced developer specializing in **web** and **android app development**.
 I have a strong passion for creating cross-platform applications using Flutter and React Native.
 With 6-7 years of experience in the industry, I am well-versed in building robust and scalable solutions.

 As a web developer, I excel in designing and implementing responsive websites using HTML, CSS, and JavaScript.
 I have 5 years of experience in this domain, allowing me to craft visually appealing and user-friendly interfaces.
 You can visit my portfolio website at [www.sachinacharya.cf](https://www.sachinacharya.cf) to see some of my projects.